maziCodes/Todo-UI/README.md

 # Todo-UI
-A UI of a todo app using HTML and Bootstrap
+UI of a todo app using HTML and Bootstrap